rhempel/fixitinfirmware/posts/open-the-pod-bay-door-hal.rst

-It took me almost 40 years and many frustrated project managers to realize that we are better off thinking about embedded systems in terms of their functional systems - the GPIO and LED interfaces are just how *this* version of the hardware implements the functionality.
+It took me almost 40 years and many frustrated project managers to realize that we are better off thinking about embedded systems in terms of their functional blocks - the GPIO and LED interfaces are just how *this* version of the hardware implements the functionality.

 Why were there frustrated project managers?